rust-lang/log/rfcs/0001-inline-expression-value-logging.md

 ## `std::dbg!` doesn't work well in projects with `log` configured

+In the context of unit tests, the `cargo test` harness attempts to capture _stderr_/_stdout_ independently for each test, but the mechanism is incomplete and fragile: Output from threads other than the test thread _escapes_ the capture, as does the output of most all logger implementations, even when on the test thread.
+Interest in fixing this has most recently been subsumed by [_Tracking issue for eRFC 2318, Custom test frameworks_, rust-lang/rust#50297 (comment)][issue 50297]—but with no clear commitment to a complete implementation and fix.

-In the context of unit tests, when using `cargo test`, _stderr_ (or _stdout_) configured log output isn't captured, while `dbg!`, at least when used within the tests, is captured.
-For passing tests, only log output will be shown.
-For failing tests, log and `dbg!` output are shown out of order, with `dbg!` captured and buffered for output at the end of the test.
+This results in the practical issue that mixing `log` output with `println!`, `eprintln!`, or `std::dbg!` results in confusing buffering, with only the latter being captured.
+When tests pass, only `log` output will be shown.
+When tests fail, `log` and `std::dbg!` output are both shown, but out of order, with `std::dbg!` captured and buffered for output after the test panics.

-A workaround is the rather elusive `cargo test -- --nocapture` flags, while selecting a single test by name or using `-j 1` (single thread) to prevent interleaving of output.
-But even with these workarounds in place, or in the context of examples or other executables:
+For new users of `log` this can be particularly confusing, since they are often working through their own project bugs while at the same time trying to understand this inconsistent `cargo test` behavior.

+In such mixed usage, no capture is must less confusing than partial/broken output capture, so the rather elusive and fun to type `cargo test -- --nocapture --test-threads=1` can suffice as a workaround.
+Anecdotally: The author finally discovered the last flag of this puzzle just rencently, and previously was incorrectly using the _documented_ `-j 1` flag.

+Even with the hard-earned knowledge of these workarounds, or if test output capture eventually becomes reliable, when mixing `std::dbg!` with `log`:

-* The output is jarringly in two different formats: one configurable by the logging implementation, the other hard-coded by `std::dbg!` which acts effectively like its own micro-logging system.
+* The output is jarringly in two different formats: one configurable by the logging implementation, the other hard-coded by `std::dbg!` which is effectively its own micro-logging system.

 * `std::dbg!` is hard-coded to use "pretty" multi-line format (via `{:#?}`), which is also jarring by normal logging conventions.

-* `std::dbg!` isn't beholden to log's level or other filtering and thus can't be kept in a project.
+* `std::dbg!` isn't beholden to `log`'s level or other filtering and thus can't be reasonably kept in a project, at least outside of test code.

 * Other log metadata or output options like module name (`target`) or thread names are not available with `dbg!`

-Below, us an excerpt of a debugging session combining `log::trace!`, `log::debug!`, and `std::dbg!`:
+Below is an excerpt of a debugging session combining `log::trace!`, `log::debug!`, and `std::dbg!`:

 ```txt